kosivivian/cognifyz_internship_tasks/README.md

 One-Hot Encoding: Applied to "Country Code," "Currency," "Has Table Booking," "Has Online Delivery," and "Switch to Order Menu."
 Label Encoding: Applied to "City" due to its high cardinality.
 MultiLabelBinarizer: Used for "Cuisines" to handle multiple cuisines per restaurant.
-Feature Selection:
+Feature Selection:
-Some columns were dropped due to redundancy or irrelevance:
+Some columns were dropped due to redundancy or irrelevance:
-Dropped: Restaurant ID, Name, Address, Locality, Longitude, Latitude, Rating Color, Rating Text.
+Dropped: Restaurant ID, Name, Address, Locality, Longitude, Latitude, Rating Color, Rating Text.
-Kept: Country Code, City, Cuisines, Average Cost for Two, Currency, Has Table Booking, Price Range, Has Online Delivery, Votes.
+Kept: Country Code, City, Cuisines, Average Cost for Two, Currency, Has Table Booking, Price Range, Has Online Delivery, Votes.

 Exploratory Data Analysis (EDA)
 Correlations: